 Learn About Purchasing a Subway Franchise

 There are no company-owned Subway franchises.
-As of 2016, there are nearly 27,000 Subway franchises in the United States, and over 17,700 locations internationally in 90 countries.
-Subway's original international expansion focused on Australia, New Zealand, Saudi Arabia, the United Kingdom, Spain, Italy, France, Germany, Puerto Rico, Japan, Belgium, Luxembourg, and the Netherlands.
+Most of the franchises are in the United States, but the company has locations in Australia, New Zealand, Saudi Arabia, the United Kingdom, Spain, Italy, France, Germany, Puerto Rico, Japan, Belgium, Luxembourg and the Netherlands.

-There are currently over 44,000 Subway franchises located in over 111 different countries, a number that continues to increase Subway’s lead over McDonald’s.
-It is unlikely that founder Fred DeLuca imagined having this many submarine sandwich shops back in 1965 when he opened his first location.
+But Subway has grown to rival McDonald's and its international expansion has made it a key player in the fast-casual dining arena.
+It is unlikely that founder Fred DeLuca imagined having so many submarine sandwich shops back in 1965 when he opened his first location.

 The Subway Brand

-Fred DeLuca was born in Brooklyn, New York in 1947 before ultimately moving to Bridgeport, Connecticut where he grew up.
+Fred DeLuca was born in Brooklyn, New York in 1947 and grew up in Bridgeport, Connecticut.
 To pay for his college education, he asked a family friend (Dr. Peter Buck, a nuclear scientist) for a $1,000 loan.
 Instead of loaning the money without conditions, Buck loaned the 17-year-old the $1,000 so that Fred could open a sandwich shop, which he named Pete’s Super Submarines.

 By 1974, the name had changed to Subway and the duo owned and operated 16 units throughout the state of Connecticut.
 Subway started franchising in 1974 with its first franchised unit in Wallingford, Connecticut.
 The concept continued to grow, and by 2013 Subway was reportedly opening over 50 new restaurants per week.